PixarAnimationStudios/OpenUSD-proposals/proposals/stage_variable_expressions/README.md

 ## Stage Variables

 Stage variables are the only scene description that expressions are allowed to refer to.
-These variables may be strings, bools, or ints and are stored in a dictionary-valued layer metadata field named ``stageVariables``.
+These variables may be strings, bools, integers, or lists of these types, and are stored in a dictionary-valued layer metadata field named ``stageVariables``.
 Stage variables may themselves be expressions, so that common logic can be factored into a single location for convenience and brevity.

 As the name implies, stage variables are stage metadata, meaning they must be authored on either the root or session layer of a stage or in the root layer of